mtwasetku-ui/physioto/src/content/blog/chronic-pain-home-physiotherapy.md

 ### Pain Education

 Research consistently shows that people who understand the neuroscience of pain — why it persists, how the nervous system contributes, and what influences it — experience meaningful reductions in pain intensity and disability.
-This is called pain neuroscience education, and it is a core part of how Michael approaches chronic pain management at Physio to Home.
+This is called pain neuroscience education, and it is a core part of how Micheal approaches chronic pain management at Physio to Home.

 ### Manual Therapy